ibm-cloud-docs/account/iam-service-roles.md

 | `power-iaas.per-connection.migrate` | Perform a Power Edge Router actions on a workspace | Manager |
 | `power-iaas.snapshot.list` | Get a list of all the snapshots on a workspace | Manager, Reader |
 | `power-iaas.snapshot.read` | Get the detail of a snapshot | Manager, Reader |
-{: caption="Service actions - Power Systems Virtual Server" caption-side="top"}
+{: caption="Table 131.
+Service actions - Power Systems Virtual Server" caption-side="top"}
 {: tab-title="Actions"}
 {: tab-group="power-iaas"}
 {: class="simple-tab-table"}